teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 - Services are tied to appointments, with service IDs stored in paymnet metadata through stripe.

 - The app shall provide services in a dropdown menu with details such as name, cost, and duration of the service for appointment slot creation.

+**Non-functional Requirements**

+- Service data must sync accurately across the system with 99.9% reliability.

+- Admins should be able to manage services with no more than 3 clicks per operation.

+- Only authorized admins can manage services, and all actions must be logged.

+- Service management features must be accessible with an uptime of 99.9%.

+- All changes to services must be logged and retained for at least 12 months.